semirm-dev/faceit/README.md

 * **Gateway,** exposes api for accounts management
 * **User,** account management grpc service is responsible for CRUD operations against user accounts
 * **Listener,** demo listener that will listen for account requests/events (CRUD)

+> Note: I am the author of rmq package/library